Big Data and the Future of Privacy

 (2) What are the legal frameworks currently governing big data, and are they adequate?

 (3) How could companies and government agencies be more transparent in the use of big data, for example, by publishing algorithms?

 (4) What technical measures could promote the benefits of big data while minimizing the privacy risks?

 (5) What experience have other countries had trying to address the challenges of big data?

 (6) What future trends concerning big data could inform the current debate?

-Most recently, Senator Rockefeller, along with Senator Ed Markey (D-MA), released a bill entitled The Data Broker Accountability and Transparency Act.
+In March 2015, Senators Ed Markey (D-MA), Senator Richard Blumenthal (D-CT), Senator Sheldon Whitehouse (D-RI), and Senator Al Franken (D-MN), released a bill entitled The Data Broker Accountability and Transparency Act.
 This act is designed to provide some broad guidelines for regulating the data broker industry.